armory/docs-cdaas/content/en/deployment/strategies/overview.md

 'green' environment as a dark deployment before users are exposed to the changes minimizing any potential impacts.
 This can be accomplished using the [CD-as-a-Service Preview Service]({{<ref "reference/deployment/config-preview-link">}})

+Blue/Green deployment strategy is very simple to get started with and is recommended if you are just getting started with adopting advanced deployment strategies.

 ### Summary

 If you need to prioritize rapid rollback or running tests in production with no risk of impact to users blue/green is